-- Government officials through letters setting out its conclusions, findings, and recommendations for improvement. - The Legislative Assembly and the public in its public reports to the Assembly.
+- Government officials through management letters setting out its conclusions, findings, and recommendations for improvement. - The Legislative Assembly and the public in its public reports to the Assembly.
 These reports summarize its work at government agencies.

-As shown in Exhibit 1-Impact of the Office's Work, the Office's assurance and advice results in two final outcomes-improved public confidence in government and better performance in the delivery of government programs.
+As shown in Exhibit 1 - The Value and Benefits of a Legislative Audit Office, the Office's key services and products provide value and benefits including improved public confidence in government and better performance in the delivery of government programs.
 The Office also makes recommendations to encourage the Government to improve the delivery of its programs.

-2017 Operating Results by Strategic Goal
+2018 Operating Results by Strategic Goal